sammonsjl/kubernetes-the-hard-way/docs/01-prerequisites.md

-# Kubernetes The Hard Way on VirtualBox
+# Kubernetes The Hard Way on KVM

-Begin here if your machine is Windows or Intel Mac.
-For these machines, we use VirtualBox as the hypervisor, and Vagrant to provision the Virtual Machines.

-This should also work with Linux (as the host operating system, not running in a VM), but it not so far tested.

 ## Prerequisites

 ### Hardware Requirements

-This lab provisions 5 VMs on your workstation.
-That's a lot of compute resource!
+This lab provisions 6 VMs on your workstation.

 - 16GB RAM.
 It may work with less, but will be slow and may crash unexpectedly.
 - 8 core or better CPU e.g. Intel Core-i7/Core-i9, AMD Ryzen-7/Ryzen-9.
 May work with fewer, but will be slow and may crash unexpectedly.
 - 50 GB disk space

-### VirtualBox
+### KVM

-Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on any one of the supported platforms:
+Download and install [KVM](https://linux-kvm.org/page/HOWTO) on the Linux Host

- - Windows
- - Intel Mac
- - Linux

 ### Vagrant

-Once VirtualBox is installed you may chose to deploy virtual machines manually on it.
-Vagrant provides an easier way to deploy multiple virtual machines on VirtualBox more consistently.
+Vagrant provides an easy way to deploy multiple virtual machines on KVM consistently.

-Download and install [Vagrant](https://www.vagrantup.com/) on your platform.
+Download and install [Vagrant](https://www.vagrantup.com/) on the Linux Host.

-- Windows
-- Debian/Ubuntu
-- CentOS
-- Linux
-- Intel Mac

-This tutorial assumes that you have also installed Vagrant.

 ### Lab Defaults